Claudio Kammerknecht

-Claudio Matthias Kammerknecht (born 7 July 1999) is a professional footballer who plays as a defender for 2.
-Bundesliga club Dynamo Dresden.
+Claudio Matthias Kammerknecht (born 7 July 1999) is a professional footballer who plays as a defender for club Waldhof Mannheim.
 Born in Germany, he plays for the Sri Lanka national team.

 Club career

 Kammerknecht is a youth academy graduate of SC Freiburg.
 He made his league debut for club's reserve side on 29 September 2018 in a 3–2 defeat against SV Elversberg.

 On 30 May 2022, Dynamo Dresden announced the signing of Kammerknecht on a four-year deal until June 2026.

+On 19 June 2026, Kammerknecht moved to Waldhof Mannheim in 3.
+Liga.

 International career

 In September 2022, Kammerknecht received his first call-up to the Sri Lanka national team to take part in a training camp held in Doha.
 He made his international debut on 22 March 2024 in a goalless draw against Papua New Guinea.
 He scored his first international goal on 10 September 2024 against Cambodia in the 2027 AFC Asian Cup qualification play-off.